-Maggie designs the wheels, including bringing the icons to life by adding color to Sarah’s beautiful line drawings; she also designed and maintains this website.
+Maggie designs the wheels and all of our products, including bringing the icons to life by adding color to Sarah’s beautiful line drawings.

 Maggie has been working in the area of food and farming for more than a decade, starting in college when she lived and worked on an urban farm.
 Maggie spent 5 years at the Center for Urban Education about Sustainable Agriculture (CUESA—sponsor of the Ferry Plaza Farmers Market in San Francisco) where she managed educational projects.
 In 2010, she finished a Master's in food policy at Tufts University and began working for the U.S. Department of Agriculture's Food and Nutrition Service, where she served as a National Farm to School Program Analyst.
 Now she's a food systems consultant at Dicot Workshop, and a pursuer of creative projects, like The Local Foods Wheel!

 Maggie’s favorite season for local produce is spring, when she enjoys making open-faced sandwiches with nettles and cheese.

 Maggie was raised in Santa Barbara and now lives in San Francisco.

 All of the local foods icons on the wheels are original hand-drawings by artist Sarah Klein.